CSCsw/LivarH-Test/README.md

 And then call edge_hess() in the same way as if sparse_hess() is called.
 ## Configuration : adpath.sh
 Change the content in adpath.sh according to your installation.
 The default values are:

-#C++ compiler
+//C++ compiler
 CXX="g++"

-#Optimization level
+//Optimization level
 CXXFLAGS="-O3"

-#Current LD_LIBRARY_PATH, don't change
+//Current LD_LIBRARY_PATH, don't change OLD_LD_PATH="${LD_LIBRARY_PATH}"
-OLD_LD_PATH="${LD_LIBRARY_PATH}"

-#The path to the default adolc installation with --enable-sparse.
-(Change this according to your installation)
+//The path to the default adolc installation with --enable-sparse.
+(Change this according to your installation) AD_LIBS_PATH="${HOME}/adolc_edge/lib64" AD_INCL_PATH="${HOME}/adolc_edge/include"
-AD_LIBS_PATH="${HOME}/adolc_edge/lib64"
-AD_INCL_PATH="${HOME}/adolc_edge/include"

-#The path to the adolc installation with preaccumulation, --enable-preacc.
-(Change this according to your installation)
+//The path to the adolc installation with preaccumulation, --enable-preacc.
+(Change this according to your installation) PREACC_LIBS_PATH="${HOME}/adolc_preacc/lib64" PREACC_INCL_PATH="${HOME}/adolc_preacc/include"
-PREACC_LIBS_PATH="${HOME}/adolc_preacc/lib64"
-PREACC_INCL_PATH="${HOME}/adolc_preacc/include"